vvihorev/backender-challenge/docs/0001_event_log_transactional_outbox.md

 makes sense to use asynchronous inserts, for which batching is performed on the side of the database, and not on the client.

-It is suggested to enable async inserts for a separate user, as seen in [3].
-An alternative approach would be to switch to using `clickhouse-driver` and enabling async inserts on a per-query basis.
+It is suggested to enable async inserts for a separate user, as seen in [enabling async inserts guide][3].
+Analternative approach would be to switch to using `clickhouse-driver` and enabling async inserts on a per-query basis.

-# Links

 [1]: https://microservices.io/patterns/data/transactional-outbox.html
 [2]: https://clickhouse.com/blog/asynchronous-data-inserts-in-clickhouse#sometimes-client-side-batching-is-not-feasible